omni-us/jsonargparse/DOCUMENTATION.rst

-The types in :py:mod:`jsonargparse.typing` are included for convenience since they are useful in argument parsing use cases and not available in standard python.
+The types in :py:mod:`jsonargparse.typing` are included for convenience since they are useful in argument parsing use cases and not available in standard Python.
 However, there is no need to use jsonargparse specific types.

 A wide range of type hints are supported and with arbitrary complexity/nesting.
 Some notes about this support are: